Maxlo24/ALI_CBCT/README.md

 ```

-By defaul the spacing is set at 1 and 0.3 but we can change and add other spacing with the argument :
+By default the spacing is set at 1 and 0.3 but we can change and add other spacing with the argument :
 ```
 -sp x.xx x.xx
 ````